 To provide a consistent and coordinated approach to the measurement of Transmission Losses for each TO, a joint methodology was agreed between the respective TOs and SO to utilise the existing metering on the National Electricity Transmission System and the apportionment of losses for each respective TO licencee's system.
-This methodology sets out principles and assumptions for this calculation to allow each TO to report on their metered Transmission Losses as per the TOs Special Condition 2K.4 (a). (see Appendix 1)
+This We have completed the assessment and trial installation of an Aluminium Conductor Composite Core (ACCC) conductor on a 132kV wood pole transmission line.
+The design of the ACCC maximises the area of conductive material in the conductor, providing the same powercarrying capacity at a lower operating temperature than methodology sets out principles and assumptions for this calculation to allow each TO to report on their metered Transmission Losses as per the TOs Special Condition 2K.4 (a). (see Appendix 1)